victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/14-creating-ios-screenlets-advanced.markdown

 3. Declare a property in our Screenlet's class of that protocol type, using the base `delegate` property.
 4. Invoke appropiate delegate methods in handling each Interactor’s closures.

 Classes conforming to the delegate protocol and registered as delegates can respond to the delegated events.
+Note that these methods are optional.
+This means that the delegate class doesn't have to implement them.

 **Note:** every Liferay Screenlet’s reference documentation, specifies its delegate protocols.